Earlier this year, a reader emailed me to juuuuuust casually mention that some advice I’d given had changed her life.

 Obviously, I had to cry about that for awhile.
 But after I’d calmed down and reapplied my eye makeup, I re-read her email.
 What was it that tipped her life in the direction she dreamed of?

-It was one sentence in this workbook: “Now that you know what you want, tell people about it.”
+It was one sentence in a free workbook I created: “Now that you know what you want, tell people about it.”

 That’s it!
 That’s it.
 Our girl told two people about the career switch she wanted to make.
 They both sent her the same job posting, she applied for it, got it, and in December she started her dream job.

 It sounds deceptively simple, doesn’t it?
 But how many of us sit quietly on our dreams, devotedly hoping that someone or something will fall into our laps?
 How many of us chat with friends about tv shows and travel plans while our brain is screaming “I HAVE A THING I’M EXCITED ABOUT AND I WANT TO TALK ABOUT IT WITH PEOPLE WHO LOVE ME!!!”

 People want to help us!
 The people who love you and know you, want you to get what you want.

 We can’t help you get what you want if you don’t tell us that you want it.
 Click To Tweet